'Reporting protects women': Why the New York Times' Jodi Kantor took on Harvey Weinstein

 The interview will air on this Sunday's "Reliable Sources."
 You can listen to the entire conversation on our podcast here:

-Kantor and Twohey spent many months investigation allegations of Weinstein's sexual harassment.
+Kantor and Twohey spent many months investigating allegations of Weinstein's sexual harassment.

 All throughout their reporting, Kantor wondered about how the exposé would be received.
 With allegations dating as far back as the 1990s, would readers shrug off the story, thinking "Hey, this happened so long ago?"